fiyazbinhasan/GraphQLCore/README.md

 }
 ```

 It will throw an error saying `Error trying to resolve item.`.
 That's fair since we didn't really write our code in a safe way.
-To ensure that user always provides an argument we can make the argument nonnullable with the following syntax,
+To ensure that user always provides an argument we can make the argument non-nullable with the following syntax,

 ```
 QueryArgument<NonNullGraphType<StringGraphType>> { Name = "barcode" }
 ```

-So, if we try to execute the same query in `GraphiQL`, it will give you nice error message as followings,
+So, if we try to execute the same query in `GraphiQL`, it will give you a nice error message as followings,

 <a href="https://2.bp.blogspot.com/-VC6nHkPpd0w/WuWvMujlfLI/AAAAAAAAB3o/E-a30EOzvgUMr6EGKPrahGaVA6V6qzrTACLcBGAs/s1600/GraphiQL%2B%25281%2529.png" imageanchor="1" ><img border="0" src="https://2.bp.blogspot.com/-VC6nHkPpd0w/WuWvMujlfLI/AAAAAAAAB3o/E-a30EOzvgUMr6EGKPrahGaVA6V6qzrTACLcBGAs/s1600/GraphiQL%2B%25281%2529.png" data-original-width="1600" data-original-height="617" /></a>

 ### Variables

 It's time to make the argument itself dynamic.
-We dont want to construct a whole query wherever we want to change a value of an argument, do we?
+We don't want to construct a whole query whenever we want to change a value of an argument, do we?
 Hence come variables.
-But first we have to make sure, our `GraphQL` middleware accepts variables.
+But first, we have to make sure our `GraphQL` middleware accepts variables.
 Go back to the `GraphQLRequest` class and add a `Variables` property.

     public class GraphQLRequest
     {